Jamie Banfield in the PRESS

 "I may not know the answer to everything, but I'm always looking for a new way to use products," laughs interior designer Jamie Banfield.
 He's built a custom countertop from wood found in the Richmond Oval's scrap pile, and is currently working to construct a take made from railroad tiles and an old tree stump ("I try to think local, and I love repurposing things").
-White his designs are filled with West Coast flair-think wood and stone accent,s and beach-inspired colour pallets-Banfield also focuses on functionality.
+Which his designs are filled with West Coast flair-think wood and stone accents and beach-inspired colour pallets-Banfield also focuses on functionality.
 Interior design, he says, is about "being an artist, but also being an engineer on the practical side of things."

 Western Living Designer Week Conversation